justinjakowski/caf-samples/dt-to-iaas.md

 ### Database considerations

-To support ongoing development Contoso has decided to continue development of these two solutions using the existing VMs, migrated to Azure.
+To support ongoing development Contoso has decided to continue use of the existing VMs, migrated to Azure.
 In the future, Contoso will pursue the use of PaaS services such as [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/).

-- Database VMs will be migrated as is without changes
+- Database VMs will be migrated as is without changes.
-- With the use of the Azure Dev/Test subscription offer, the Windows and SQL Servers will not incur licensing fees which will keep the compute costs to a minimum
+- With the use of the Azure Dev/Test subscription offer, the Windows and SQL Servers will not incur licensing fees which will keep the compute costs to a minimum.
-- In the future, Contoso will look to integrate their development with PaaS Services
+- In the future, Contoso will look to integrate their development with PaaS Services.

 ### Solution review